Hong Kong to start reopening border with China on Sunday

 Under a quota system, up to 60,000 people can travel from Hong Kong to mainland China each day.
 The same cap is also imposed on the number of travelers entering the city from the north, he said.

+But Hong Kong residents in mainland China who want to return to the city are not bound by the quota system, and neither are mainland Chinese residents in Hong Kong going north.

-Travelers will have to obtain a negative COVID-19 test result within 48 hours before departure and register online to secure a quota slot.
+Travelers will have to obtain a negative COVID-19 test result within 48 hours before departure.
+Those crossing via designated land border checkpoints have to register online to secure a quota slot.

 Hong Kong is a semi-autonomous Chinese territory that borders Guangdong province in southeast China.
 People must pass through immigration to cross between the two.
 The border restrictions imposed since 2020 have hammered the city’s economy, especially the tourism sector.